-Before you get started with roles, please get familiar with the basic terms, including role, service role, custom role, role entity, and permission policy.
-To learn more about terms, see Glossary.
+Before you get started with roles, familiarize yourself with the basic terms, such as role, service role, custom role, role entity, and permission policy.
+For more terms, please see Glossary.

 CAM supports two types of roles: